 When you come to visit South Korea, it is important to know the main lines of its history.
 The charming city of Gyeongju, not far from the coast, to the southeast, is perfect for soaking up Korean culture.

 Gyeongju was the capital of the Silla kingdom for 1,000 years, between 57 BC and 935 AD, and preserved many monuments of its glorious period.
 While it has only 270,000 inhabitants today it had 1 million at that time, that is to say the importance of this city!
 A lot of things from that time have survived and Geyongju has 4 World Heritage sites… not bad for a single city…

 87. Visit the very old village of Hahoe

-Nestled in-between different rivers, surrounded by fields and mountains, it is spectacular!
-In the spring and fall, it lights up with the colors of the flowers and leafs.
+Nestled in between different rivers, surrounded by fields and mountains, it is spectacular!
+In the spring and fall, it lights up with the colors of the flowers and leaves.
 Stroll through the narrow streets, enter the traditional houses still inhabited and enjoy very colorful folk parades.

 91. Sinduri Dunes

-Sinduri Beach was clearly one of our favorite place to visit while in Taean.
-The beautiful beach stretches for kilometers with no-one in sight.
+Sinduri Beach was clearly one of our favorite places to visit while in Taean.
+The beautiful beach stretches for kilometers with no one in sight.
 It is located about 10min drive from Mallipo Beach.

 Right behind Sinduri Beach, you can visit the Sinduri Coastal Sand Dune.
 It is believed to have been formed about 15,000 years ago after the ice age.
 At that time strong winds carried sand from the sea which then formed the current Sinduri Coastal Sand Dune.